Firoz-Thapa/Todo-s-List/README.md

 ## Project Description

 The Todo application is a dynamic, user-friendly tool designed to help individuals manage their daily tasks efficiently.
-It simplifies task management with features like task addition, completion status updates, and a visually appealing interface, enhancing productivity and user experience.
+It simplifies task management with features like task addition, edit your tasks, make the priority list and delete the completed task.

 ## Developers